-Software is examined to determine if the software conforms to the security relevant controls as documented by the developer.
+O.ROLES_OTHER_SECURITY Other roles involved with security administration, such as DBMS administration, are not performed by the same people performing the CSSO and system administrator roles.
+O.ROLES_TWO_PERSON The CSSO and system administrator are present when audit parameters or audit file contents are modified.
+O.SANITIZATION All information system components and removable media are sanitized, using approved NNSA procedures, prior to release for use at a lower classification level, at a lower level of consequence, or outside the information system boundary.
+O.SOFTWARE_EXAM_COMPR EHENSIVE Software is examined to determine if the software conforms to the security relevant controls as documented by the developer.
 The examination will also determine if the controls can be bypassed or subverted O.TRAINING All users are trained to understand applicable information system-use policies, the approved use of the information system, and the vulnerabilities inherent in the operation of the information system.
-O.TRANS SEC CLASS Information protection is required whenever classified information is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
-One or more of the following must be used:

-- Information distributed only within an area approved for open storage of the information; - National Security Agency (NSA)-approved encryption mechanisms appropriate for the encryption of classified information; - Protected Transmission System; and - Trusted courier.
+O.TRANS_SEC_CLASS Information protection is required whenever classified information is to be transmitted, carried to, or carried through areas or components where individuals not authorized to have access to the information may have unescorted physical or uncontrolled electronic access to the information or communications media (e. g., outside the system perimeter).
+One or more of the following must be used. • Information distributed only within an area approved for open storage of the information • National Security Agency (NSA)-approved encryption mechanisms appropriate for the encryption of classified information Protected Transmission System Trusted courier O.UNESCORT ACCESS CLASS IFIED human readable media have the appropriate security clearance, access approvals and need-to-know.